MULTILINGUAL LEARNING IN INTERNATIONAL EDUCATION SPECIAL INTEREST GROUP.

 What does a good language policy look like?
 Who writes it?
 How do you turn the policy into reality?

 What tools do you use to measure progress (or make placement/exit decisions)?
 How is this shared with the wider community?
 How often do you assess?

 How do you manage the transition of multilingual learners from primary to secondary school?
 How do you collaborate and communicate with admissions, SEN, subject/classroom teachers?

 “Ju fler språk du pratar, desto mer saker lär du dig.
 Och ju mer du lär dig, desto fler platser kommer du upptäcka.”
 Ursäkta till Dr. Seuss

 “The more languages that you speak, the more things you will know.
 The more that you learn, the more places you’ll go.”
 (Apologies to Dr. Seuss!)

 Susan presents regular workshops on multilingualism to staff and parents, extending this to members of the local area and community language schools.
-Susan has an interest in language profiling, language policy and the linguistic landscape (‘schoolscape’) as a site for enthnolinguistic identity development.
+Susan has an interest in language portraits, language policy, linguistic landscape (‘schoolscape’), and staffing structures which support cohesive curriculum development.